iron-software/IronPdfJava.Examples/examples/convert-rtf-to-pdf/README.md

 ***Based on <https://ironpdf.com/examples/convert-rtf-to-pdf/>***

-Using IronPDF, transforming RTF (Rich Text Format) documents—which can include embedded images—into PDF files is straightforward and efficient.
+IronPDF provides a robust solution for transforming RTF (Rich Text Format) documents, including those with embedded images, into PDF files.

-To seamlessly convert rich-text content to PDF, utilize the `PdfDocument.renderRtfAsPdf` method.
-This powerful method enables the conversion of rich text content either directly from a string of raw data or from a file specified by a valid `Path` object or string path.
-After conversion, it produces a `PdfDocument` which can then be tailored further by the developer before persisting it to the system's storage with the `saveAs` method.
+To convert rich-text to PDF, you can utilize the `PdfDocument.renderRtfAsPdf` method.
+This function is capable of processing rich text content from both a raw data string and an external file, which can be referenced either through a `Path` object or a simple file path string.
+This method yields a `PdfDocument` instance which developers can further manipulate before ultimately saving it to the filesystem using the `saveAs` method.

-When converting raw rich-text strings to PDFs, ensure that the strings are correctly formatted.
-The `renderRtfAsPdf` method will generate an `IOException` if the string data is improperly formatted or contains elements that are not recognized, such as unusual symbols or tags.
+When converting from raw rich-text strings to PDF format, ensure the string is correctly formatted.
+If the input string data is improperly formatted or contains unrecognized elements like unusual symbols or tags, `renderRtfAsPdf` will result in an `IOException`.